mizosoft/methanol/docs/interceptors.md

 # Interceptors

-Interceptors allow you to inspect, mutate, retry and short-circuit request/response exchanges.
-Together, interceptors build an invocation chain that can apply capable transformations to requests moving forward and to responses in their way back.
+Interceptors allow you to inspect, mutate, retry and short-circuit HTTP calls.
+Together, interceptors build an invocation chain that's capable of applying powerful transformations to requests moving forward and to responses in their way back.

 ## Writing Interceptors

 Interceptors sit between a `Methanol` client and its underlying `HttpClient`, referred to as its backend.
 When registered, an interceptor is invoked each `send` or `sendAsync` call.
-Here's an interceptor that logs blocking and asynchronous exchanges.
+Here's an interceptor that logs requests and their responses.

 ```java
 public final class LoggingInterceptor implements Methanol.Interceptor {